Student Loan Settlements

-- Forgive up to half of the accrued but unpaid interest that has accumulated since the loan went into default
+- Forgive up to half of the accrued but unpaid interest since the loan went into default

 - Waive the addition of collection charges to the loan balance

-Some borrowers have been able to negotiate a settlement that included the waiver of additional collection charges in addition to one of the other two options.
+Some borrowers can negotiate a settlement that includes the waiver of additional collection charges in addition to one of the other two options.

 Any other settlement offer will require prior approval by the U.S. Department of Education, which is extremely rare.
 The U.S. Department of Education will compare the settlement offer with the net present value of the money it expects to get in the future by garnishing your wages, seizing your federal and state income tax refunds and offsetting Social Security benefit payments.
 If the settlement offer is lower, it will not be approved.

 Student loan settlements are available only to borrowers who are in default.
-Do not intentionally default on your student loans, in the hope that a student loan settlement will reduce the loan balance.
 Strategic default on federal student loans does not save you money, since the federal government almost never settles student loans for less than the loan balance when the loan went into default.
 Usually the best you can hope for is forgiveness of half of the interest that has accrued since the loan entered into default.

 After you negotiate the settlement, have an attorney review the settlement agreement before you sign it.
 Make sure it settles all of the debts you think it settles.
-Some borrowers have discovered later that only some of their loans were included in the settlement agreement.
-For example, if they had both federal and private student loans, sometimes only the private loans were paid off by the settlement agreement.
+For example, if you have both federal and private student loans, sometimes only the private loans were paid off by the settlement agreement.